 A handful of toasted pumpkin seeds, for garnishing

 How I make it

-Turn out onto a lightly floured surface (preferably marble or granite because their natural coolness makes a real difference to the kneading process).
-Knead for 10 minutes until you have a smooth, springy, soft dough and place in a lightly oiled bowl.
-Cover with clingfilm and leave to rise to double in size (I usually leave it out all day and then let it ferment in the fridge overnight).
+Turn out onto a lightly floured surface and knead for 10 minutes until you have a smooth, springy, soft dough.
+Place in a lightly oiled bowl, cover with cling film and leave to rise to double in size (I usually leave it out all day and then let it ferment in the fridge overnight).

-When you’re ready to bake, heat an oven to 275C (that’s the hottest setting for my oven)
+When you’re ready to bake, heat an oven to 275C.

 Turn out the dough onto a lightly floured surface and knead for a minute or two to knock out most of the air.
 Divide into two or four balls (see note below).
 Roll out each ball into a large circle.
 Place each circle on a pizza stone or a perforated metal pizza pan and brush with extra virgin olive oil.

-Scatter each pizza with the mozzarella and spinach leaving an empty 5cm circle in the centre.
-Bake in the oven for around five minutes, until the edge of the pizza starts to turn golden.
+Scatter each pizza with the fior de latte and crumbled dolcelatte.
+Bake in the oven for around five minutes until the edges start to turn golden.

-Remove the the pizza stones or pans from the oven and crack an egg into the centre of each pizza and dress with with the jalapeño flakes and sumac.
-Continue baking for a further 6-7 minutes, scattering the parmesan over the top two minutes before the end of the cooking time.
+Remove the the pizzas from the oven and arrange the marinated courgette and the sun-dried tomatoes over the top.
+Return to the oven and continue to bake for a further five minutes minutes scattering the parmesan over the top two minutes before the end of the cooking time.